Farmers Markets of Minneapolis

 Farmers Markets of Minneapolis Collaborative

-A leadership and planning team is coordinating the efforts, comprised of five market managers, the Homegrown Minneapolis/Local Food Policy Coordinator Tamara Downs Schwei, and University of Minnesota Applied Economics faculty Hikaru Peterson and researcher Joe Nowak.
-Market Managers in the leadership team include: Martha Archer (Mill City Farmers Market), Emily Lund (Neighborhood Roots Markets -- Fulton, Kingfield & Nokomis), Mallory Forseth (Midtown Farmers Market), Pat Nelson (Minneapolis Lyndale and Government Center Plaza Markets) and DeVon Nolen (West Broadway Farmers Market).
-Additional partners current include Kristen Klingler (Minneapolis Health Department), Tabitha Fischer (Minneapolis Community Planning and Economic Development Department), Claire Baglien (Minneapolis Food Policy Aide), Mai Yang (Minneapolis Health Department), Ann Fix (NEON), Kathy Zeman (MFMA), Helene Murray (MISA), MDA Minnesota Grown team, Beth Dooley, David Nicholson and many others.
+A planning team is coordinating the collaborative efforts, comprised of five market managers, the Homegrown Minneapolis/Local Food Policy Coordinator Tamara Downs Schwei, and University of Minnesota Applied Economics faculty Hikaru Peterson and researcher Joe Nowak.
+Market Managers in the leadership team include: Martha Archer (Mill City Farmers Market), Elizabeth Day (Four Sisters Farmers Market), Emily Lund (Neighborhood Roots Markets -- Fulton, Kingfield & Nokomis), Jenna Yeakle (Midtown Farmers Market), Pat Nelson (Minneapolis Lyndale and Government Center Plaza Markets) and DeVon Nolen (West Broadway Farmers Market).
+Additional partners current include Kristen Klingler (Minneapolis Health Department), Nicolina Moua (Minneapolis Food Policy Aide), Mai Yang (Minneapolis Health Department), Kathy Zeman (MFMA), Helene Murray (MISA), Beth Dooley, David Nicholson and many others.

 Curious to know more?
-Check out the Farmers Markets of Minneapolis Collaborative Strategic Plan, as well as the Farmers Markets of Minneapolis 'By The Numbers' & 2017 Farmers Markets of Minneapolis Accomplishments
+Check out the Farmers Markets of Minneapolis Collaborative Strategic Plan, and the Farmers Markets of Minneapolis 'By The Numbers'.

 The Market Bucks incentive matches up to ten dollars worth of coupons per day to customers who use SNAP benefits to purchase eligible foods at participating farmers markets.
 Participating markets are noted on our Farmers Markets of Minneapolis map and downloadable list.
 For more information on how you or a farmers market near you can get involved, please contact Hunger Solutions.